 Many generic brands are actually missing basic essential nutrients or offer lower quality, synthetic versions of these nutrients that are less bioavailable in the body.
 Choosing a food-based prenatal vitamin from natural brands such as New Chapter, Garden of Life or MegaFood will ensure that you are serving both yourself and your little nugget optimal fuel for premium health.

-You will also notice that food-based vitamins contain folate, whereas most lower-grade prenatal vitamins opt for its synthetic counterpart - folic acid, which may actually be difficult for your body to metabolize.
-Additionally, many generic prenatal multivitamins may not contain an important component, vitamin D3, which encourages proper bone development and immune function from birth through adulthood.
+You will also notice that food-based vitamins contain folate, whereas most lower-grade prenatal vitamins opt for its synthetic counterpart—folic acid, which may actually be difficult for your body to metabolize.
+Additionally, many generic prenatal multivitamins may not contain an important component, vitamin D3, which encourages healthy bone development and immune function from birth through adulthood.

 2. DHA & Omega 3

 During the last eight weeks of pregnancy, your baby’s brain is growing faster than ever.
-Research over the past 20 years shows that even mild degrees of malnutrition during the last few weeks of gestation can adversely affect this phase of the baby’s brain development.
-The same research indicates that it can be astronomically helpful to consume high-quality fish oils (such as Nordic Naturals brand) during this time as the brain cells are connecting rapidly.
-Some studies have shown that taking supplemental DHA improves hand-eye coordination, motor skills, IQ levels, and even attention span.
+Research over the past 20 years shows that even mild degrees of malnutrition during the last few weeks of gestation can adversely affect this phase of the baby’s brain development.1 The same research indicates that high-quality fish oils (such as Nordic Naturals brand) are a great choice during this time as the brain cells are connecting rapidly.
+Some studies have shown that taking supplemental DHA supports hand-eye coordination, motor skills, IQ levels, and even attention span.2

 3. Calcium and Magnesium

 If you have a bottle of prenatal vitamins sitting on your shelf, grab it and look for calcium and magnesium on the label.
 You may notice that your prenatal vitamin contains a small percentage of the recommended daily value for these two nutrients, so it’s a good idea to supplement with a food-based version such as Garden of Life’s Raw Calcium.
-These nutrients help to regulate insulin and blood sugar levels and develop a strong and healthy baby.
+These nutrients help to maintain healthy insulin and blood sugar levels and encourage your strong, healthy baby as she develops.
 What’s really interesting is that these nutrients work in tandem: magnesium relaxes muscles while calcium stimulates muscles to contract, helping the uterus prepare for childbirth without contracting too early.
 Nature really does have a way of keeping things perfectly balanced!

 While all of your relatives and friends are ohhhing and ahhhing over your newborn’s tiny hands, feet and nose, they probably aren’t thinking about his or her little gut environment.
-Nearly sterile until birth (when they are inoculated by your bacteria during the birthing process, skin-to-skin contact and first foods), the makeup of your newborn’s gut is influenced by external factors like your diet, the mode of delivery (C-section or vaginal birth) and the microbes in breastmilk or formula.
-Taking probiotic supplements while pregnant and nursing supercharges your system so that you can pass optimal levels of good bacteria on to your little one, equipping your baby with a thriving microbiome, also known as your child’s foundation of health.
+Mostly sterile until birth (when they are inoculated by your bacteria during the birthing process, skin-to-skin contact, and first foods), the makeup of your newborn’s gut is influenced by external factors like your diet, the mode of delivery (C-section or vaginal birth) and the microbes in breastmilk or formula.3 Taking probiotic supplements while pregnant and nursing replenishes your microbiome so that you can pass that good bacteria on to your little one, encouraging your baby's thriving microbiome, also known as your child’s foundation of health.

-In addition to supplementing with a quality probiotic, it’s a good idea to focus on fermented foods like kefir, miso and sauerkraut, as they too are rich in naturally occurring probiotics.
-What’s more, probiotics help empower mom’s health by encouraging proper nutrient absorption, increasing the odds of successful breastfeeding and supporting the immune response of both mom and baby.
+In addition to supplementing with a quality probiotic, it’s a good idea to focus on fermented foods like kefir, miso, and sauerkraut, as they too are rich in naturally occurring probiotics.
+What’s more, probiotics help empower mom’s health by encouraging proper nutrient absorption, helping to increase the odds of successful breastfeeding, and supporting the immune response of both mom and baby.

 With powerful probiotics, you can lay the groundwork for your baby’s good gut health even before their arrival.
-Probiotics can truly be a prenatal vitamin’s best friend and one of your best weapons for ensuring the effectiveness of all of your other supplements.
+Probiotics can truly be a prenatal vitamin’s best friend as they function in harmony with all of your other supplements.